How to Pick the Best NYC Airport

 Parking at Newark Airport is really affordable, starting at $4 per half hour and daily rates starting at only $18!
 Parking at EWR is competitive and rather convenient.
 Without further ado, we direct you to the pertinent information at the Newark International Airport Parking Info Site.

-As an update (yay!), we recently parked our car in short-term parking at EWR’s Terminal A for four days.
+As an update (yay!), we parked our car in short-term parking at EWR’s Terminal A for four days.
 The Terminal A parking is (believe it or not) kind of wonderful, as far as airport parking goes.
 The reservation process was fairly straightforward, with your options set out once you enter in your departure date and the time at which you need parking, along with your return date and a (very liberal) time until which you’ll need parking.

 What I did was start the reservation several hours before we even planned to be at the airport, just in case we wanted to go early (which we did!), and then I ended the reservation six hours after our flight was due in, to account for delays.
 I was proud of this, and thought it was really smart.